-23 While a 4-percent interest rate rise has a direct shock on bank balance sheets, such shock can be amplified by turbulence in the real side of the economy due to a possible stock price plunge and rapid appreciation of the yen.
+23. While a 4 percent interest rate rise has a direct shock on bank balance sheets, such shock can be amplified by turbulence on the real side of the economy due to a possible stock price plunge and rapid appreciation of the yen.
 However, equity portfolios of financial institutions at the time held enormous unrealized gains since they were evaluated by the lower-of-cost-or-market method, and were considered to be a sufficient buffer against a stock price plunge.
-Therefore, if compared with the present situation where prolonged sluggish stock prices and the write-off of non-performing loans has drained such unrealized gains and financial institutions have to adopt market-price valuation, effects of stock price fluctuation risk on bank management and the financial system might have been small at the time.
-In fact, according to flow of funds statistics, stocks held by the banking sector at the time were about 3-4% of difficult to deny that effects of rapid monetary tightening on the financial system might have been extremely large.
-Therefore, from the viewpoint of avoiding financial system instability, it seems that the BOJ had no choice but to adopt gradual tightening by taking account of interest rate smoothing.24
+Therefore, if compared with the present situation where prolonged sluggish stock prices and the write-off of nonperforming loans has drained such unrealized gains and financial institutions have to adopt market price valuation, the effects of stock price fluctuation risk on bank management and the financial system might have been small at the time.
+In fact, according to flow of funds statistics, stocks held by the banking sector at the time were about 3-4 percent of total assets, which is almost equivalent to banks' net capital.
+However, it should be noted that flow of funds statistics evaluated stocks held by the banking sector by book value before 1994.